Technical “How-To’s”

 HDFS Metrics:

-• Use the metrics to gauge the overall performance of the Hadoop system
+• Use the metrics to gauge the overall performance of the Hadoop system.

-• Keep track of any anomalies in data directory growth and optimize data storage across the entire Hadoop system.
+• Keep track of anomalies in data directory growth and optimize data storage across the entire Hadoop system.

 Configuring the jmxreceiver